reichlab/docs.zoltardata/docs/FileFormats.md

 ## Forecast data format (JSON)

 For prediction input and output we use a JSON file format.
 This format is strongly inspired by https://github.com/cdcepi/predx/blob/master/predx_classes.md .
 See [zoltar-predictions-examples.json](https://github.com/reichlab/docs.zoltardata/blob/master/docs/zoltar-predictions-examples.json) for an example.
 The file contains a top-level object with two keys: `"meta"` and `"predictions"`.
-The `meta` section is unused for uploads, and for downloads contains various information about the forecast in the repository in the `"forecast"` field) plus lists of the project's `"units"` and `"targets"`.
+The `meta` section is unused for uploads, and for downloads contains various information about the forecast in the repository in the `"forecast"` field, plus lists of the project's `"units"` and `"targets"`.

 The `"predictions"` list contains objects for each prediction, and each object contains the following four keys: